Cate S. Anstöter

 2018, Nature Chem., 10, 341

-40. Electronic Structure of the para-Dinitrobenzene Radical Anion: a Combined 2D Photoelectron Imaging and Computational Study
+42. Electronic Structure of the para-Dinitrobenzene Radical Anion

 Cate S. Anstöter, Thomas E. Gartmann, Laurence H. Stanley, Anastasia V. Bochenkova & Jan R. R. Verlet